ttkorhonen/e3pages/docs/kb/guide/articles/4_cookiecutter_module.md

-# Creating an e3 wrapper with cookiecutter
+# How to: Create an e3 wrapper with cookiecutter

 ```{admonition} Under Construction
 :class: warning